bjuppa/macropiche/README.md

 # `macropiche`
 PHP tool for display of view-templates in HTML.

-If you're building a pattern/component library, this simple tool will display its parts to designers, developers, and clients for collaboration!
+If you're building a **pattern/component library**, this simple tool will display its parts to designers, developers, and clients for collaboration!
 It's basically one helper function that you can place anywhere within your PHP: